MisterDunwoody/osTicket/README.md

 <img src="https://i.imgur.com/nvnfqbJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Agents are granted permissions, or roles, for each department they have access to.
-These roles consist of a set of permissions that can be enabled or disabled for agents with that role in a particular department.
-An unlimited number of roles can be created and assigned to agents with access to various departments.
-Roles are configured in the Agents tab of the Admin Panel.
+In the Agents tab of the Admin Panel, you can assign agents and managers to one or more departments.
+These departments are used to route tickets in the help desk system and can be either private or public.
+In addition, you can also set up roles for each department that an agent has access to.
+These roles consist of a set of permissions that can be enabled or disabled for the agent in that department.
+You can create an unlimited number of roles and assign them to agents with access to different departments.
 </p>
 <br />